Amukayoung/Data-Analysis-Ass/README.md

 Before you begin, ensure you have the following installed:

-Python (version x.x.x)
+Python (version 3.12.0)
 pip

 ## Installing Dependencies

 Navigate to the project root and install the required dependencies:

-pip install -r requirements.txt
+pip install

 ## Database Setup